tedca77/IME/README.md

 # Viewing information in other tools
 * Adobe Lightroom - you may have to update the metadata in Lightroom.
 Select the Images or directories and right clck on one image and select "Read Metadata from Selected Files"
-* Adobe Bridge -
+* Adobe Bridge - this is free software from Adobe which has good metadatta editing capability
 * IrfanView - open a file and click on the Image / Information menu option.
 You will see buttons for IPTC Info, EXIF Info and Comments.
-* Windows - rigfht click on any image and select properties.
+* Windows - right click on any image and select properties.
 This will allow viewing of most metadata.
+* ExifTool - this provides a very good report on all metadata on a file
 # Limitations
-* Only tested on Windows, although it is believed that it will work unchanged on Linux, Apple and other systems that support Java.
+* IME is currently only tested on Windows, although it is believed that it will work unchanged on Linux, Apple and other systems that support Java.
-* Only supports JPEG / JPG files, although with testing may also support other formats.
+* IME Only supports JPEG / JPG files, although with testing may also support other formats.
 * There is a bug in Apache Imaging library which means that if the Windows Title field already has a value, it cannot be overwritten.
 This only impacts the use of Events.

 # JSON File input
-The best way of running IME is to run it once without a JSON input file and then modify the output file to form the input for the next run.
-To run with as JSON file, the first paramter should be a JSON file. e.g. ```ImageMetadata.exe "d:/photos/config.json```.
-Note you can also add overwrite, redo and parameters to override the values in the JSON file.
+The best approach for using IME is to run it once without a JSON input file and then modify the output file to form the input for the next run.
+To run with a JSON file, the first parameter should be a JSON file. e.g. ```ImageMetadata.exe "d:/photos/config.json"```.
+All "run time parameters (as described above) can be specified in the JSON file, but they can be overridden by adding to the command line.

+The following sections outline the various sections of the JSON file - the best waty of understanding the JSON file it to look at the output from a run of IME.

+oviding a JSON File

+A JSON file can be provided as input for:
+* Specifying Events, Places and Cameras
+* Modifying other parameters of the program
+* Merging results with other runs from IME (across different root directories)

+If you run IME without a JSON file (as described above) you can see the JSON file as output and modify the parameters.

+	•	IME provides various updating modes, allowing processing without updating files – it is suggested that the program is run initially in read only mode first, to identify and correctly identify Places.
+•	It can work across multiple drives and directories if your collection is spread around;
+•	 Some directories, file types and files can be excluded from the processing e.g. jpg files are often found in program files e.g. icons, which should be excluded from the analysis.
+•	Files below a certain size can also be excluded;
+•	Other metadata can also be added :
+•	IPTC Copyright
+•	IPTC Keywords

 ## Top Level Parameters